rebeccasophiasalcedo/oc1703wc_deepauto/README.md

 # oc1703wc_deepauto
-R and Python notebooks used for data analysis in publication looking at inorganic carbon fixation across the deep sea
+R notebooks used for data analysis in Salcedo et al., in prep. assessing distribution and diversity of inorganic carbon fixating microrganisms in the deep sea